Larry Brown (running back): College football

 Brown played college football in Kansas at Dodge City Community College (1965–66) and then Kansas State University in Manhattan (1967–68).
 He was offered a scholarship at Dodge City, but only if he tried out for and made the football team.

 He was a blocking back at Dodge City.
 During his sophomore year at Dodge City, he earned All-KJCCC (Kansas Jayhawk Community College Conference) first team honors, along with National Junior College Athletic Association (NJCAA) honorable mention All-American honors.
 In 1972, Brown was selected a Dodge City Community College's Distinguished Alumnus, and in 1986 was inducted into its Hall of Fame.
 Brown was in the inaugural 2021 class of the NJCAA Foundation Hall of Fame.

 In 1967, he was recruited to Kansas State as a blocking back, and in his first year he only had 50 rushing attempts.
 Brown averaged 5.6 yards per carry, and over 600 total rushing and receiving yards in 1967.
 In 1968, he became the team's running back and led Kansas State with 402 rushing yards on 111 attempts, to go along with 13 receptions.

 Professional career

 Brown's eight-year professional career was spent exclusively with the Washington Redskins.

 Brown was recruited to Washington by future Pro Football Hall of Fame coaching legend Vince Lombardi, who coached Washington in the 1969 season (his only season there before dying of cancer in September 1970).
-Brown was selected in the eighth round of the 17 round 1969 NFL/AFL draft in January 1969, 191st of 442 players chosen that year, and the 7th of 14 players Washington picked in the draft that year.
+Brown was selected in the eighth round with the 191st overall pick in the 1969 NFL/AFL draft in January 1969.
+He was seventh of 14 players Washington picked in the draft that year.
 (The team had selected him as an afterthought.)